Mathématique: Chapter 36

 Rush didn’t respond.

-“Yes,” Young said, even though it hadn’t been a question.
+“Yeah,” Young said, even though it hadn’t been a question.

-“Well,” Lam said, sounding more unsure than Young had ever heard her, “this looks like seizure activity, even though he’s not showing any physical signs of seizing.
+“Well,” Lam said, sounding more unsure than Young had ever heard her, “this looks like seizure activity, even though he’s not showing signs of physical seizing.
 I plan on treating it as such.
 I hope to cool his EEG down and buy us some time to figure this thing out.”

 “Barely,” Rush whispered.